 After a writing week last week, we are having a grammar and reading focus this week.
 Today, we are going to look at different parts of speech which is excellent revision for us all.
-Lots of people think ‘parts of speech’ means actual speech and dialogue but we should all know that a ‘ is a term used in traditional grammar for one of the nine main categories into which words are classified according to their functions in sentences, such as nouns or verbs.
-Also known as , these are the building blocks of grammar.
+Lots of people think ‘parts of speech’ means actual speech and dialogue but we should all know that a ‘part of speech’ is a term used in traditional grammar for one of the nine main categories into which words are classified according to their functions in sentences, such as nouns or verbs.
+Also known as word classes, these are the building blocks of grammar.

 Today’s lesson in on Education City so please log on and find ‘22/6/20 – Parts of speech.’
 Make sure you complete all parts of the lesson.
 I am monitoring your activity on here so it is important you try your best.

 You will need to use a laptop or a computer as some of these are not tablet friendly.

 LO – To subtract decimals with the same number of decimal places